 Unlike many sports, golf is played without the supervision of a referee or umpire.
-The game relies on the integrity of the individual to show consideration for other players and to abide by the rules.
+The rules of golf anticipate honesty by competitors.
+Rule 1.2 specifies that players shall, "act with integrity, show(ing) consideration for others, tak(ing) good care of the course."
 All players should conduct themselves in a disciplined manner, demonstrating courtesy and sportsmanship at all times, irrespective of how competitive they may be.
+In particular, players need to be mindful of their actions on the course so they avoid disconcerting, intimidating, or bothering others.
 This is the spirit of the game of golf.

 If individuals consistently disregard the spirit of the game during a round of golf or over a period of time to the detriment of others, the rules and games committee will take the appropriate action against the offending spectator, player or school representative.
 The code of conduct is designed to protect the interest of the majority of the golfers who wish to play within the spirit of the game, within the rules of golf.
+As a result, players are subject to this policy and responsible for their conduct from the times they step on a golf course property until the time they leave the property.
 In case of a serious breach of etiquette during the state tournament, a player may be disqualified or a non-player may be removed from the course during the practice round and/or one or both days of the tournament.